 Beginning across Ejido Park between Colon y Patria Avenues, this gringolandia, as the locals know it, extends to Foch Avenue.

-My favorite hangout emerges as Mercado Artesenal Mariscal Sucre where I shop every chance I get through its rows and rows of very useful crafts, jewelry and loads of clothes and accessories among many other things.
+My favorite hangout emerges a few feet away as Mercado Artesenal Mariscal Sucre where I shop every chance I get through its rows and rows of very useful crafts, jewelry and loads of clothes and accessories among many other things.

 Last time I was there I even picked up a booklet with a list of restaurants that deliver!
 What an ideal bonus.